paulang1807/learn-genai/docs/openai.md

-## Prompts

-### Completion Prompts

-- Suitable for ==**single-turn tasks**== where the model generates a response based on a single input prompt
-- Conversation context/history and role seggregation is not essential
-- Works well for content generation, summarization, question-answering etc.

-### Chat Prompts

-- Designed for ==**multi-turn conversations**== with multiple roles (user, assistant, system etc.)
-- Maintains conversation context by processing the entire conversation history
-- Ideal for chatbot applications and tasks requiring back-and-forth interactions

 ## OpenAI
 !!! info "API Parameters"
     - **Max Tokens**: Determines the maximum number of tokens that can be generated.
 This parameter helps control the verbosity of the response.
 The value typically ranges between 0 and 2048, though it can vary depending on the model and context.